-Income tax provision as a percentage of income before loss from investments in unconsolidated affiliates was 11.9% and 24.9% in the first quarter of 2019 and 2018, respectively.
-The rate in the first quarter of 2019 includes discrete benefits due to a loss from subsidiary restructuring.
-The rate in the first quarter of 2018 included \$78 million of income tax expense associated with the \$232 million gain on the sale of a 55% interest of our Lending Solutions business.
+Income tax provision as a percentage of income before (loss) income from investments in unconsolidated affiliates was 20.9% and 23.0% in the second quarter of 2019 and 2018, respectively, and was 16.6% and 24.2% in the first six months of 2019 and 2018, respectively.
+The rate in the first six months of 2019 includes discrete benefits due to a loss from subsidiary restructuring.
+The rate in the first six months of 2018 includes \$77 million of income tax expense associated with the \$229 million gain on the sale of a 55% interest of our Lending Solutions business.

-Loss from Investments in Unconsolidated Affiliates
+(Loss) income from Investments in Unconsolidated Affiliates

-Our share of net loss from the Lending Joint Ventures is reported as loss from investments in unconsolidated affiliates and the related tax benefit is reported within the income tax provision in the consolidated statements of income.
-Loss from investments in unconsolidated affiliates, including acquired intangible asset amortization, was \$2 million in the first quarter of 2019.
+Our share of net (loss) income from the Lending Joint Ventures is reported as (loss) income from investments in unconsolidated affiliates and the related tax benefit is reported within the income tax provision in the consolidated statements of income.
+(Loss) income from investments in unconsolidated affiliates, including acquired intangible asset amortization upon finalization of valuations and completion of purchase accounting, was \$(8) million and \$7 million in the second quarter of 2019 and 2018, respectively, and was \$(10) million and \$7 million in the first six months of 2019 and 2018, respectively.